 Normal soap, despite its name, is usually made from synthetic detergent (sodium lauryl sulphate).
 This means it does not quicky decompose in the environment, needs to have preservatives added to stop the growth of bacteria and strips your skin of natural oils when used.
 You usually need to moisturise after use.

-Soap substitutes available from chemists can also contain a long list of ingredients that are not good for the environment and contain fragrances and preservatives.
+Soap substitutes available from chemists can also contain a long list of ingredients that are not good for skin or the environment and contain fragrances and preservatives.
 A quick google check of the ingredients in some of these products might make you think twice about using them.
 The benefit of manufactured soap substitutes over detergent based soap is they do not strip your skin as much.

 Not all soap substitutes are bad for you and the environment - check the label.